Ganitzsh/GophileManager/README.md

 So I developed **GophileManager**!

+## Note

+This is not a finished product.
+I'm only working on it in my free time.
+I am not responsible for the bad things that might happen to you while using it.
+Use at your own risks.

 ## Installation

 First, you have to clone the repository **inside your GOPATH**.
 Then, you can either directly run it using the revel CLI: